homedepot/trainer/README.md

 | testmode | | | No | For development purposes |
 | testurl | | | No | For development purposes |

-Trainer uses kingpin, so see the Go kingpin documentation for further details on command line parsing.
+Trainer uses kingpin, so see the [Go kingpin documentation](https://pkg.go.dev/gopkg.in/alecthomas/kingpin.v2?utm_source=godoc) for further details on command line parsing.

 ## Using

-We have discussed plans earlier.
 A plan can be thought of as a test.
 A plan is kicked off through the API and runs to completion.
 What completion *means* is a fully configurable thing.
 It could mean that you run through to a failure or success transaction which sets a variable.
 It could mean that it connects to an API somewhere and sends the information there.
-Trainer really, quite honestly, doesn't care.
 Whatever you think a good outcome (or a bad outcome) is, trainer can probably accommodate.
-And if it can't, generally pull requests that make it able to accommodate those things are welcome.

-So you write a plan and add it to config.yml.
-Where you put the plans is about as configurable as the plans themselves.
+To get started, write a plan and add it to config.yml.
+Where you put the plans is fully configurable.
 There are some test plans in the "data" directory of the source code, please feel free to use those for inspiration.
-In fact, feel free to share anything you come up with and are comfortable sharing.

-Once these plans are written and the service is successfully started in whichever platform you are running it, then you can run a test.
+Once these plans are written and the service is successfully started, then you can run a test.
 Go ahead and launch the plan (see API below).
 The plan should succeed, fail, or hang.
-Since this is, in a real sense, a platform, whether it succeeds, fails, or hangs is mostly dependent on how you wrote your tests. (there are some edge cases, but generally, your plan fate is in your hands)

 You can hit the "status" endpoint at any point to see how your tests are going.
 That can also contain some valuable debugging info, and even more if you have configured your plans to set variables or log.

-Probably the biggest achilles heel to this service is the difficulty of creating plans.
-See TODO below for ideas on what we'd like to see if you share this concern, or you can also check the community to see if there are some configurations you can use as a stepping stone.
-Once you have that part figured out, it just works.

-With the following note.

-### FOLLOWING NOTE

 Trainer is, generally, not plug and play.
-We mean that if your microservices or other services connect to an external service, there is really no way for trainer to mock and/or proxy that service at the present time.
+If your microservices or other services connect to an external service, there is really no way for trainer to mock and/or proxy that service at the present time.
 So the ecosystem has to be aware that it's running a test.
-You can configure trainer to send specific headers that your services can recognize, to send special payloads, or ways we haven't yet thought of.
-The point, though, is that your service has to know when to contact trainer instead of its own external services.
-(You can, of course, use your external services, but that kind of removes one of the reasons trainer exists in the first place)
+You can configure trainer to send specific headers that your services can recognize, or to send special payloads.
+Bottom line, your service has to know when to contact trainer instead of its own external services.

-However, once you have that set up, you gain the ability for "canary testing", in that you can submit tests to your services at the same time the services are doing Important Productioney Things.
-Trainer was specifically designed with this use case in mind, and works well for that purpose.
+Once you have that set up, you gain the ability for "canary testing", in that you can submit tests to your services at the same time the services are serving production workloads.
+Trainer was designed with this use case in mind, and works well for that purpose.

 ## TODOS

-There are many things that could be done to help make this a better product.
-While we will not limit acceptance of pull requests to these things, they are the things that come to mind as useful.
+Enhancement ideas:

 - Stored config somewhere other than yaml files
 - Web based UI for configuration and monitoring
 - Multiple in progress tests (somehow!)
-- Proxying of external services (?
-We'll decide if this is a good idea based on pull requests)
+- Proxying of external services

 ## API